Label Of The Month:

 Luca cites mastering, post-production and graphic design as crucial factors that help a cohesion across the label.
 Those external elements sit in tandem with providing artists the creative freedom to discover new forms of sonic expression.
 It springs to mind Factory Records.
 In particular, the way graphic designer Peter Saville’s high modernist sleeve art for the legendary Manchester imprint helped create an umbrella that could equally accommodate the working-class surrealism of Happy Mondays; The Durutti Column’s fragile guitar textures; and the giant arc that led from Joy Division’s Unknown Pleasures and Ian Curtis to England’s World Cup football anthem, “World In Motion,” bridged by the reproduction of Henri Fantin-Latour’s “A Basket of Roses” painting for New Order’s Power, Corruption & Lies record sleeve.
 If, for Factory Records, this familial resemblance was achieved through sleeve design, one way Stroboscopic Artefacts does this is through mastering.

 “After working with Luca for 10 years now, I know more or less what he wants to feel or hear,” Giovanni Conti, the mastering engineer of every SA release since day one, explains.
-Taking the finished track of an artist, Gio uses the more mysterious functions of the mixing desk — compression, limiting, and outward equalizers — to “try to maximize the expressive potential of each piece of music I work on,” he says
+Taking the finished track of an artist, Gio uses the tools of his outboard chain — compression, limiting, and equalisers — to “try to maximize the expressive potential of each piece of music I work on,” he says

 “It’s not that we have meetings, and there are no written rules, but me, the graphic designer and Luca, we kind of have a shared aesthetic sense,” Giovanni continues.
 “Especially at the beginning, before the label became more established, this really helped to shade a strong identity, making the label stand out from many others doing similar things, but maybe taking less risks or releasing tracks that didn’t have as many memorable or special elements as Stroboscopic.”